HTTP-RPC/Kilo/README.md

 Hello, World!
 ```

-## CSVEncoder
+## CSVEncoder and CSVDecoder
-The `CSVEncoder` class serializes a sequence of values to CSV.
+The `CSVEncoder` and `CSVDecoder` classes serialize a sequence of values to and from CSV, respectively.
 For example:

 ```java
 var rows = listOf(